usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 {% enddetails %}
 {% enddetails %}

-## Action Step 3: Figure out who within your state or local government will have a role in complying with this rule
+## Action Step 3: Figure out who within your state or local government will have a role in complying with the rule
 Once you know your state or local government’s deadline for complying with the rule, it is a good next step to figure out who within your government is going to have a role in making sure your government complies with the rule.
 If you are an ADA coordinator, you are a good person to start thinking about that.
 Different approaches will work for different state and local governments, but here are some things to consider:

 - **It’s helpful to think broadly about who should be involved:** While web developers or information technology (“IT”) staff can play an important role in ensuring accessibility, they’re not the only ones who should be thinking about accessibility.
 For example, procurement staff play a key role in ensuring your state or local government buys or licenses accessible web content or mobile apps.